vinceclifford/Huffman/README.md

 The above command would compress the input file into a file foo.huff.
 Options can be added to this command to see which effect different implementations have on the runtime.

 # Example Decoding
-The previously generated Huffman-File "foo.huff" should be decoded.
+The previously generated Huffman file "foo.huff" should be decoded.
 For that following command must be run:
 ```
 ./huffman -d foo.huff -o output.txt
 ```